tracey-fans/plugin.video.censoredtv/README.md

 # plugin.video.censoredtv
-A Kodi plugin for viewing [CENSORED.TV](https://censored.tv), featuring content from Devon Tracey, Gavin McInnes, Milo Yiannopoulis &amp; many others.
+A Kodi plugin for viewing [CENSORED.TV](https://censored.tv), featuring content from Devon Tracey, Gavin McInnes, Milo Yiannopoulos &amp; many others.

 This is an unofficial plugin and is not associated with Censored.TV in any way.
 A valid subscription to Censored.TV is required to use the plugin.